 Name Name

 Title Title

-[Name of IUCN programme/office] [Name of counterpart]
+[Name of counterpart] [Name of counterpart]

 Address Address

-Address Address

-Phone Phone
+Phone: Phone

-Fax Fax
+Fax: Fax

-Email Email
+Email: Email

 19. APPLICABLE LAW AND DISPUTE RESOLUTION

 - 19.1 The performance and interpretation of this Agreement shall be subject exclusively to the laws of Switzerland, excluding its conflict of laws principles. - 19.2 The Parties to this Agreement shall make every effort to resolve through dialogue any disputes arising from the execution, interpretation and implementation of this Agreement. - 19.3 Any dispute, controversy or claim arising out of or in relation to this Agreement, including the validity, invalidity, breach or termination thereof which cannot be settled amicably by the Parties, shall be submitted to mediation in accordance with the Swiss Rules of Commercial Mediation of the Swiss Chambers' Arbitration Institution in force on the date when the request for mediation was submitted in accordance with these Rules.